-Commentary on the model Trustees' Annual Report and accounts: The Rosanna Grant Trust (FRS 102 version) - reissued September 2016
+Commentary on the model Trustees' Annual Report and accounts: The Rosanna Grant Trust (FRS 102 version) - non-COVID-19 version

 This example is for an unincorporated grant-making trust constituted by a trust deed.
-Any charity of any size can follow the Financial Reporting Standard applicable in the UK and the Republic of Ireland (FRS 102) and the trustees have opted to follow FRS 102 and the Charities SORP (FRS 102).
-This example is a revision of the example developed with input from the Association of Charitable Foundations in 2008.
+Charities preparing 'true and fair' accounts must follow the Financial Reporting Standard applicable in the UK and the Republic of Ireland (FRS 102) and the Charities SORP (FRS 102).

 The Rosanna Grant Trust has unrestricted, restricted and endowment funds.
-It has an income of \pounds 1.3m and total net assets of \pounds 27.4m.
+It has an income of £1.3m and total net assets of £27.4m.
 The permanent endowment is invested under a power of total return.
-The Trust received a gift of expendable endowment in 2015 with restrictions as to how the income derived from it may be spent.
+The Trust received a gift of expendable endowment in 2019 with restrictions as to how the income derived from it may be spent.